JoshiCodes/RJA/README.md

 ## License
 [MIT](https://choosealicense.com/licenses/mit/) <br><br>
-You are welcome to use this API in your projects, but please give credit to me.
+You are welcome to use this API in your projects, but please credit me if possible.
 <br><br>
-I am not affiliated with [Revolt.chat](https://Revolt.chat) in any way, the Revolt-API is not created by me.
+I am not affiliated with [Revolt.chat](https://Revolt.chat) in any way and the Revolt-API is not created by me.